adithyaakrishna/blog/src/content/post/bounding-box/index.md

 Whether you're building document analysis tools, creating annotation systems, or just trying to make document viewing more insightful, the techniques shown here provide a solid foundation.

 Next time you look at a PDF, think about the hidden structure within it, waiting to be boxed, colored, and brought to life on your digital canvas!

+> Note: Thanks to [@andrewdorobantu](https://x.com/andrewdorobantu) for developing the PDF Viewer library